Chithra-Alle/Python/Basics/Intro_to_python.md

-# Day 1 - What is Programming and Python?
+# What is Programming and Python?
 ## What is Programming
 Programming is a way for us to tell computers what to do.
 Computer is a very dumb machine and it only does what we tell it to do.
 Hence we learn programming and tell computers to do what we are very slow at - computation.
 If I ask you to calculate 5+6, you will immediately say 11.